Benign fasciculation syndrome is persistent twitching in one or more muscles. A person may also experience tingling or numbness.

 If a doctor thinks a person may have a more serious condition, they may also do neurological testing, blood work, and electromyography to rule out nerve damage.
 BFS is not associated with nerve damage, so finding any nerve damage would be a sign of a different disorder.

-Because of the strong link that BFS has to stress and anxiety, it is important for people diagnosed with the condition to try to reduce their daily stress and anxiety.
+Because of the link that BFS may have to stress and anxiety, people diagnosed with the condition may find it helpful to try to reduce their daily stress and anxiety.

 A person can help reduce anxiety by:

 Benign fasciculations may be challenging to treat.
-However, many people find they can manage their symptoms with lifestyle changes.
+However, people may find they can manage their symptoms with lifestyle changes.

 If symptoms persist, get worse, or interfere with a person’s quality of life, they should see a doctor to discuss treatment options.

-BFS and ALS may display some similar symptoms.
+BFS and amyotrophic lateral sclerosis, also known as Lou Gehrig’s disease, may display some similar symptoms.
 However, they are different disorders.

 A key sign of ALS is what is known as muscle wasting.
 The affected muscles will atrophy or get smaller over time.
 This also means that a person with ALS will begin to feel weaker as the condition progresses.
 Muscle wasting does not usually occur with BFS.

-Many people with BFS fear that it can turn into ALS.
+People with BFS may fear that it can turn into ALS.
 However, the two disorders are different and do not seem to have any significant link to each other.

 Anyone who is uncertain of their symptoms should return to their doctor for a diagnosis.